Skip to main content

 West Virginia University offers graduate assistants (GAs) an opportunity to apply for a period of time away from assistantship duties.
 The request may be made when the GA requires time for the birth/adoption of a child, for illness or injury (including mental health issues), bereavement or to care for an immediate family member with a serious health condition.
 During the time away, known as a Modification of Duty (MOD), the GA may keep their stipend and associated assistantship benefits.

 An MOD applies only to assistantship responsibilities.
 GAs must also discuss their academic plans with the appropriate advisor(s) for their program.
-Students who would like to request a Modification of Duties should read the full policy and follow the procedures specified by OGEL to request the modification
+Students who would like to request a Modification of Duties should read the full policy and follow the procedures specified by OGEL to request the modification.

 I.C.3.
 Leaves of Absence

-• The requested duration of the leave,
+• The requested duration of the leave (i.e. start and end dates),

 The request is submitted to the Coordinator of the student’s Program Area Training Committee for consideration.
 The Coordinator may consult the Program Area Training Committee for advice on the decision.
 Before doing so, however, the Coordinator weighs the sensitivity of the request with the need to inform the members of the committee.
-The Coordinator then submits the request and a recommendation to the Director of Graduate Training, who decides whether to grant the leave.
-The Director of Graduate Training will notify the student of the outcome of the request, and file documentation about the request in the student’s department file.
-A student who is not granted a requested leave may appeal the decision to the Department Chair.
+The Coordinator then submits the request and a recommendation to the Director of Graduate Training.
+In cases where the Coordinator supports the leave of absence, their recommendation should accompany a letter with the following information:

 I.C.4.
-Volunteer Teaching
+Extra Teaching Experience

 I.D.
 Registration and Financial Considerations